SchlossLab/mikropml-snakemake-workflow/README.md

     This example report was created by running the workflow on the Great Lakes HPC at the University of Michigan with [`config/config_robust.yml`](config/config_robust.yml).

+## Out of memory or walltime

+If any of your jobs fail because it ran out of memory, you can increase the memory for the given rule in the [`config/cluster.json`](config/cluster.json) file.
+For example, if the `combine_hp_performance` rule fails, you can increase the memory from 16GB to, say, 24GB.
+You can also change other slurm parameters from the defaults in this file (e.g. walltime, number of cores, etc.).

 ## More resources